 Carolina students pledge to maintain ideals of academic honesty, personal integrity, and responsible citizenship.
-These ideals are embodied in the Honor Code set forth in the Instrument, with the support of students, faculty, and staff.
-When a student applies to Carolina, he undertakes a commitment to the principles embodied in the Honor Code.
+These ideals are embodied in the Honor Code as set forth in the Instrument, with the support of students, faculty, and staff.
+When a student applies to Carolina, they commit to the principles embodied in the Honor Code.

 The University endeavors to instill in each student a love of learning, a commitment to fair and honorable conduct, and respect for the safety and welfare of others.
 It also strives to protect the community from those who, for whatever reason, do not embody these values in their conduct, and to protect the integrity of the University and its property for the benefit of all.